Ashot I of Armenia: Prince of princes of Armenia

 During the Arab-Byzantine Wars, much of Ashot's territory was located near the main site of conflict.
-In 862, Ashot was recognized as the prince of princes of Armenia by Abbasid Caliph al-Musta'in, who saw this as a measure of protection against the local autonomous emirs.
+In 862, following the Battle of Karasounk Ashot was recognized as the prince of princes of Armenia, of Georgia and of the lands of the Caucasus by Abbasid Caliph al-Musta'in, who saw this as a measure of protection against the local autonomous emirs.
 This title essentially granted Ashot the status of de facto king and placed him at a similar level of power as the emirs, but did not allow Ashot to have administrative rule over the kingdom.
 Ashot kept this status during the reigns of Abbasid Caliphs al-Mu'tazz (866–869), al-Muhtadi (869–870) and al-Mu'tamid (870–892).

 Ashot annexed Bagrevand in 862, shortly after the death of the ruling Mamikonian dynasty's head, Grigor Mamikonian.
 Ashot mediated between Grigor-Derenik Artsruni and Gurgen Artsruni, cousins and members of the Artsruni family who controlled Vaspurakan.
 Ashot then captured Grigor-Derenik and reduced the size of the cantons around Van.
 Ashot released Grigor-Derenik to avoid further conflict with the Artsruni family.
 Ashot later arranged a marriage between his daughter, Sophie, and Grigor-Derenik, in order to reconcile.
-Ashot also strengthened relations with the Siunia Dynasty by arranging another marriage between his second daughter, Mariam, with Prince Vasak Gabur IV.
+Ashot also strengthened relations with the Siunia dynasty by arranging another marriage between his second daughter, Mariam, with Prince Vasak Gabur IV.
 These familial ties helped strengthen relations between Ashot's sons and the surrounding dynasties.

 Ashot used this support to wage war against the emirs.
 He began by defeating the Kaysites of Manazkert in 863, with the help of his brother and sparapet, Abas Bagratuni.
 In 877, he began to fight against the emir of Barda alongside his ostikan; however, failure of this ostikan led to his replacement.
 The new ostikan made a secret peace treaty with the emir and betrayed Ashot.
 Ashot learned of the conspiracy against him and sent Abas to disarm the ostikan in Dvin; Abas escorted him to the border under Ashot's orders in order to prevent the caliph's retaliation.
 Ashot defeated the emirs of Barda and Manazkert, laying siege to the latter city in 884; however, the siege was ceased prematurely.
 The siege caused Grigor-Derenik to worry about the borders of Taron, which was under Grigor-Derenik's control.
 Ashot gained control of the Gugark and Utik regions as early as 860.

 Ashot's reach also extended to Caucasian Iberia, where some of his Bagratuni family had settled in the late 7th century.
 There, around 875, he formed an alliance with Bagrat I of Iberia, his stepbrother, against Bagrat's brother, Guaram Mampali.
 Together, Ashot and Bagrat defeated Guaram.
 In 881, Ashot formed an alliance with David I of Iberia and Adarnase IV of Iberia, Bagrat's son and grandson, respectively, to defeat Guaram's son, Nasra of Tao-Klarjeti.